About This Drive

 From Taroom, head to Cracow and make your way to the Cracow Hotel.
 The pub is legendary and owned by Fred Brophy, owner of Australia’s last boxing troupe.
 The pub is more than just a place to whet your whistle, it’s a great place to chat with the locals and, if the kitchen is open, enjoy a pub meal.
 Take a walk along the main street and delight at the abandoned buildings from yesteryear.

 Continue along Third Avenue up the hill to the Cracow Mining Museum.
 It is also located right next door to the town camping area, a great spot to pull up and rest for the night.

-Day Four – Camboon & Biloela (206km/2.5hrs)
+Day 4 – Camboon & Biloela (206km/2.5hr)

-Turn right at the ‘Hall’ sign and drive a further 2 km until you reach the Camboon Campdraft Grounds.
-The old Camboon School of Arts Hall and bar are well worth a look.
+Head east out of Cracow towards Eidsvold, your destination is Camboon.
+Once you reach your destination, the old Camboon School of Arts Hall and bar are well worth a look.

 If travelling in October, you may be lucky enough to catch the Camboon Campdraft.
 At other times of the year they hold dog trials and other minor events, which are always worth a look.
 Regardless, this is the perfect place to get your billy or thermos out and enjoy a cuppa.
 Note: you will cross a grid and go through gates – please close the gates behind you.

-Head back to the Defence Road.
 Turn right and continue north along the Defence Road for 36 km until you reach the Leichhardt Way.
 Along the way, ensure you stop and check out the 4 historic stone bridges.

 Outback Top 10's